Malcolm X at Sidi Gaber (short story)

 “Neither of us chose to live in this era.
 God put us here, and we are only responding to the trials of our time in the best way we can.
 With your free will and passion, you publish books and work on the next one…”

-“Yes, yes, yes,” said Mahfouz, “even Nasser eagerly reads my work.
-Often favourably.
+“Yes, yes, yes,” said Mahfouz.
+“Even Nasser eagerly reads my work.
+Often favorably.
 He has intervened to prevent the censors from banning this book or that book.
 But arbitrariness is no ally of a writer.
 Pity the land where creativity is held hostage to the whims of the leader.”

 “In some respects, it is no different from America,” said Malcolm.